Softmotions/ncms/ncms-docs/ncms-docs-en/doc/httl/httl_advanced.rst

     ...
     </html>

-There css resource is called with a query parameter `?style = black`, which is processed while generating the file `site.httl.css` as a template.
+Here css resource is called with a query parameter `?style = black`, which is processed while generating the file `site.httl.css` as a template.